Coaching: Sports

+Esports

+In esports, coaches are often responsible for planning game strategies and assisting in player development.
+For example, in the League of Legends World Championship, the head coach advises players via voice chat during the pick–and–ban phase of the game and during the intermission between matches.

 Vocal

 A vocal coach, also known as a voice coach (though this term often applies to those working with speech and communication rather than singing), is a music teacher, usually a piano accompanist, who helps singers prepare for a performance, often also helping them to improve their singing technique and take care of and develop their voice, but is not the same as a singing teacher (also called a "voice teacher").
-Vocal coaches may give private music lessons or group workshops or masterclasses to singers.
-They may also coach singers who are rehearsing on stage, or who are singing during a recording session.
+Vocal coaches may give singers private music lessons, group workshops, or masterclasses.
+They may also coach singers who are rehearsing on stage or who are singing during a recording session.

 Writing

 A writing coach helps writers—such as students, journalists, and other professionals—improve their writing and productivity.

 Ethics and standards

 Since the mid-1990s, coaching professional associations have worked towards developing training standards.
 Psychologist Jonathan Passmore noted in 2016:

 One of the challenges in the field of coaching is upholding levels of professionalism, standards, and ethics.
 To this end, coaching bodies and organizations have codes of ethics and member standards.
 However, because these bodies are not regulated, and because coaches do not need to belong to such a body, ethics and standards are variable in the field.
-In February 2016, the AC and the EMCC launched a "Global Code of Ethics" for the entire industry; individuals, associations, and organizations are invited to become signatories to it.
+In February 2016, the Association for Coaching (AC) and the European Mentoring and Coaching Council (EMCC) launched a "Global Code of Ethics" for the entire industry; individuals, associations, and organizations are invited to become signatories to it.

-Many coaches have little training in comparison to the training requirements of some other helping professions: for example, licensure as a counseling psychologist in the State of California requires 3,000 hours of supervised professional experience.
+Many coaches have little training in comparison to the training requirements of some other helping professions.
+For example, licensure as a counseling psychologist in the State of California requires 3,000 hours of supervised professional experience.
 Some coaches are both certified coaches and licensed counseling psychologists, integrating coaching and counseling.

 Critics see life coaching as akin to psychotherapy but without the legal restrictions and state regulation of psychologists.
 There are no state regulations/licensing requirements for coaches.
-Due to lack of regulation, people who have no formal training or certification can legally call themselves life or wellness coaches.
+Due to a lack of regulation, people without formal training or certification can legally call themselves life or wellness coaches.